Josh Jones (rugby): Salford Red Devils

-Hull FC
+Hull F.C.

 Jones played for Hull F.C. in the 2020 season.

 Huddersfield Giants

 On 24 December 2020 it was announced that Jones would join the Huddersfield Giants for the 2021 season.

 In round 15 of the 2021 Super League season, he was sent off after the full-time siren for fighting in Huddersfield's 40-26 victory over Hull F.C.

 On 28 May 2022, he played for Huddersfield in their 2022 Challenge Cup Final loss to Wigan.

+Jones was kept sidelined for most of the 2023 season due to concussion-related issues.
+In September 2023, Jones was released by Huddersfield, and he announced his retirement shortly afterwards.

 International

 He was selected in squad for the 2019 Great Britain Lions tour of the Southern Hemisphere.
 He made his Great Britain test debut in the defeat by Tonga.